Jan9103/webserver.nu/README.md

 }
 ```

-**Suggestion:** If you wan't to visualize / expose huge datasets with this the [stor](https://github.com/nushell/nushell/pull/11170)
+**Suggestion:** If you want to visualize / expose huge datasets with this the [stor](https://github.com/nushell/nushell/pull/11170)
-command offers a really good interface for this (its accessable from anywhere, fast, etc).
+command offers a really good interface for this (its accessible from anywhere, fast, etc).

 ### Creating a basic webserver